-- 1. Read all materials issued or recommended by Saint Leo which relate to safety, health, legal, environmental, political, cultural and religious conditions in host countries prior to departure. - 2.
-Take part in a workshop prior to departure with the Risk Management Office. - 3.
-Enroll in the WorldAware program (details provided by the Risk Management office). - 4.
-Consider personal emotional, physical and mental health and safety needs when accepting a place in a program. - Make available to The Multicultural and International Services Office accurate physical and mental health information and any other personal data that is necessary in planning for a safe and healthy study abroad experience. - 6.
-Assume responsibility for personal preparation for the program and participate fully in orientations. - 7.
+- 1. Read all materials issued or recommended by Saint Leo which relate to safety, health, legal, environmental, political, cultural and religious conditions in host countries prior to departure. - Consider personal emotional, physical and mental health and safety needs when accepting a place in a program.

+- Make available to The Multicultural and International Services Office accurate physical and mental health information and any other personal data that is necessary in planning for a safe and healthy study abroad experience. - 4.
+Assume responsibility for personal preparation for the program and participate fully in orientations. - 5.
 Obtain and maintain appropriate insurance policies and abide by any conditions imposed by the carriers. - Inform parents, guardians and any others who may need to know, about participation in the study abroad program.
-Provide them with emergency contact information and keep them informed on an ongoing basis. - 9.
-Learn the culture and laws of the country in which you will study.
+Provide them with emergency contact information and keep them informed on an ongoing basis. - Learn the culture and laws of the country in which you will study.
 Comply with local codes of conduct and obey host-country laws.
-Americans are NOT immune to local laws in the host country.

-- 10. Be aware of local conditions when making daily choices and decisions.
-Promptly express any health or safety concerns to the program staff or other appropriate individuals. - 11.
-If you travel independently during your program, for any length of time, inform the faculty member and your host family as to how to contact you in an emergency.
+Americans are NOT immune to local laws in the host country. - 8.
+Be aware of local conditions when making daily choices and decisions.
+Promptly express any health or safety concerns to the program staff or other appropriate individuals. - If you travel independently during your program, for any length of time, inform the faculty member and your host family as to how to contact you in an emergency.